 The Government is planning to relax the primary curriculum so that schools can spend more time on maths and reading.

-Under proposals announced this week, primary teachers will be free to ignore the national syllabuses for geography, history, design and technology, music, art and PE.
+Under proposals announced this week, primary teachers will be free to ignore the national syllabuses for geography, history, design and technology, music, art and physical education.

 They must however "have regard to" these subjects and should maintain a broad and balanced curriculum.
 No subjects would be dumped, Education Secretary David Blunkett said .